 Untitled Document

-Franklin Reservoir
+Franklin Canyon Reservoir Los Angeles

 Franklin Canyon Reservoir

-Located right in the geological center of Los Angeles is Franklin Canyon Park, Franklin Canyon Park's main feature is Franklin Canyon Reservoir.
+Located right in the center of Los Angeles is Franklin Canyon Park, Franklin Canyon Park's main feature is Franklin Canyon Reservoir.
 Possibly one of the famous lakes on TV, the Franklin Canyon Reservoir, also dubbed the Upper Franklin Canyon Reservoir, is located within the Franklin Canyon Park in Beverly Hills of Los Angeles.

 Hike a one-mile loop around Franklin Canyon Reservoir, or make it a 1.5-mile, by starting at Ranch Trail.
 Several trails branch away from the lake, making it easy to extend your hike.
 This iconic trail goes to the Upper Franklin Canyon Reservoir where the opening credits of the Andy Griffith show were filmed and also includes Heavenly Pond.